GCSS Playing Rules for the 2015 Season - revised at the Dec 2014 Meeting

 Rule 6A.
-Legal pitches must obtain the proper arc as stated in the SPA Rule Book, and they must strike the pitching mat.
+Legal pitches must obtain the proper arc stated in the SPA Rule Book and strike the home plate mat.
 All pitching requirements are to be governed by the SPA Rule Book.

 Rule 6B.
 The umpire will call pitches that are too high, flat, or other pitches, “Illegal!”
 Immediately in a loud, clear voice.

 Rule 7A.
 Any substitute runner can run just 3 times a game.
-If extra innings occur, each player on a team may substitute run once more during extra innings play.
+If extra innings occurs, each player on the team may substitute run once more.
 A substitute runner may not run as a substitute more than once an inning.